A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 But regardless of the fact that it had been held for a misguided reason, the church picnic had been a great success, and was remembered fondly for years.
 And people had a good think about the lesson Becky had taught too.

 After Becky took over the church service one morning after the priest challenged her that if she could do a better sermon than him she could try it, only to regret what happened when she welcomed the opportunity, you might have thought the church organist, who saw what happened, would have learned a lesson.
 But apparently not; a couple of months later after church one day, when she was about one and a half years old, Becky wanted to tinker around on the organ.
 The priest let her, and she started picking out the tunes of hymns she'd remembered, and messing around playing things she was making up.
 Several people complimented her, saying she was clever to be playing hymn tunes.
-But the organist was a bit nervous that she might break it or something.
-She came over and told her that children weren't really supposed to play the organ.
+But the organist was a bit nervous that she might break the organ or something.
+She came over and told her that children weren't really supposed to play it.

 Becky said she didn't see why not, and the organist said adults could play it better than children.